 As a treat, we enjoyed a pineapple smoothie when we finished our journey.
 Pineapples are grown in Hawaii and are in plentiful supply.
 The pineapple is hollowed out, the ingredients placed in a blender with ice, ground up, and the smoothie poured back into the pineapple shell.
 Delicious.

-The afternoon was spent on Waikiki’s famous beach.
+The afternoon was spent on WaiWaikiki’smous beach.
 Waikiki means “spouting water” because it was a vast marshland fed by many streams.
 Waikiki has some of the best summer waves in the world.
-Swells vary in height from 2 to 8 feet, and on rare occasions as high as 35 feet.
+Swells vary in height from 2 to 8 feet, ( 0.6 to 2.4 meters) and on rare occasions as high as 35 feet (10.7 meters).
 In 1917 Duke Kahanamoku caught a 35-foot wave and rode it a distance of a mile and a quarter to shore.
 We were entertained by a nearby concert in the park with a 60-piece orchestra and soloists performing a variety of musical scores.

 This island gives the impression of being well managed and prosperous.
-The homes are magnificent, the 20 story high-rise apartment and condominium accommodation imposing, the cars are mostly late model, with a wide variety of brands owned, including Tesla and Porches.
-Naturally, there are less wealthy people in the world and their accommodation is less grand.
+The homes are magnificent, the 20 story high-rise apartment and condominium accommodation imposing, the cars are mostly late model, with a wide variety of brands, including Tesla and Porches.
+Naturally, there are fewer wealthy people in the world and their accommodation is less grand.
 That too is the situation in Oahu.
 In addition, I saw several homeless people on the streets.

 I would be remiss if I did not mention again that everyone you meet on the island is extremely pleasant and respectful.

 Monday, November 26, 2018.
 This day did not work out as envisaged.
 Darin, Robyn, and the twins had planned a snorkeling adventure that would leave Linda and me to do our own thing.
-Due to 30 to 40 foot (9 to 12 meter) high ocean waves, the outing was postponed until less challenging seas presented itself—expected within a day or two.
-The local TV station, KHON2, reported as follows “According to the city Division of Ocean Safety and Lifeguard Services, lifeguards performed 34 rescues and 1,745 preventative actions on Oahu’s North Shore, and 68 rescues and 865 preventative actions on the west shore.”
+Due to 30 to 40 foot (9 to 12 meter) high ocean waves, the outing was postponed until less challenging seas presented themselves—expected within a day or two.
+The local T.V. station, KHON2, reported as follows “According to the city Division of Ocean Safety and Lifeguard Services, lifeguards performed 34 rescues and 1,745 preventative actions on OahOahu’srth Shore, and 68 rescues and 865 preventative actions on the west shore.”

-Notice the small cross on the bottom left of photograph 2 and 3.
-Not sure if that signifies a drowning.
+Notice the small cross on the bottom left of photographs 2 and 3.
+Not sure if that signifies drowning.
 See the South African flag in the last photograph.

 We headed out to the North Shore area and specifically stopped at Sunset Beach where a surfing completion was to be held but postponed due to the extremely high surf.
 Of the 64 entrants in Heat 1, 4 were from South Africa.
 We stopped in several places along the shore to admire, photograph, and video the high waves.